 The idea behind a magnifying glass is to make something look bigger, but how does this work?
-The principle is so simple you already know it!
+Well, the principle is so simple you probably already know it.
 The farther away something is, the smaller it looks, right?
 So to make something look bigger, just move it closer to your eye.

 A magnifying glass has two essential properties: its focal length and its diameter.
 The diameter, or how big the lens is doesn’t really matter that much.
 If you want to hold the lens far from your eye, then bigger is better, but it doesn’t change the magnifying power.
 The magnifying power is determined by the focal length.

 Focal length is basically the distance from the magnifying glass to where it forms an image of a distant object.
 For example, you can make a small image of the moon by holding a magnifying glass a few inches (6-12 cm) from a piece of paper.